 The Senate Press Gallery handles accreditation for daily newspapers, wire services and on-line publications to cover both House and Senate.

-U.S. citizens seeking admission to the press galleries must submit a completed application form, along with an $10 check made out to the Standing Committee of Correspondents.
+U.S. citizens seeking admission to the press galleries must submit a completed application form, a $10 check made out to the Standing Committee of Correspondents, and a letter of introduction from a bureau chief or supervisor.
+The letter should be on the publication’s letterhead.

 Besides the application and the fee, foreign correspondents must submit two (2) letters of introduction: one from their respective embassies, the other from their editors or publishers.
 Both letters must be written on original letter-head.